khulnasoft/devkit/README.md

 ## OpenTelemetry support

-BuildKit supports [OpenTelemetry](https://opentelemetry.io/) for devkitd gRPC API and buildctl commands.
+DevKit supports [OpenTelemetry](https://opentelemetry.io/) for devkitd gRPC API and buildctl commands.
 To capture the trace to [Jaeger](https://github.com/jaegertracing/jaeger), set `JAEGER_TRACE` environment variable to the collection address.